 As a musician, Chris performs hundreds of gigs a year, making him one of the most hard-working singer-songwriters in the UK.
 He’s had praise from Carl Barat of The Libertines, Jamie Lawson and Steve Lamacq of BBC 6 Music.
 As a performer, he has shared the stage with Super Hans (Channel 4), Mark Radcliffe (BBC Radio 2), Peter Hook of Joy Division and Tony Hadley of Spandau Ballet.

-Originally from Northwich in Cheshire, Chris began writing and producing demo albums annually from age 17.
+Originally from Northwich in Cheshire, Chris began writing and producing demo albums regularly from age 17.
 He writes sarcastic, storytelling songs about the irony in everything from drunken romance in nightclubs to climate change and mental health.